Lukasmolin/site-portfolio/README.md

 - [x] Deploy
 - [ ] Change vanila css for styled components
 - [ ] Integrate with Blog/CMS
-- [ ] Then who knows what the future will hold

 ## Running the app locally